New Fermented Foods Recipes Book

 The book contains over 60 recipes on how to make popular fermented foods such as cultured vegetables, sauerkraut's, kefir, yogurt, kombucha, pickles and more.

-One of the major things I've noticed over the years is that many people WANT to eat more fermented foods, but they DON'T WANT to pay all the money to buy them ready made in the store.
+One of the major things we've noticed over the years is that many people WANT to eat more fermented foods, but they DON'T WANT to pay all the money to buy them ready made in the store.

-I mean, have you seen the prices lately for commercial tempeh, kombucha, miso or sauerkraut brands?
+Have you seen the prices lately for commercial tempeh, kombucha, miso or sauerkraut brands?

 What many people do not realize is that these foods and many others are easy and WAY cheaper to make yourself!